 Consult WPML help articles

 WPML has a very robust help site.
-We’ve found the best way to search WPML help is by doing a Google search or searching in the documentation and help section on the WPML site (https://wpml.org/documentation/).
-This will bring you to the most up to date articles.
-An example would be “Adding new languages to a translated WPML site”.
+We’ve found the best way to search for WPML help is by doing a Google search or searching in the documentation and help section on the WPML site (https://wpml.org/documentation/).
+This will bring you to the most up-to-date articles.
+An example would be “Adding new languages to a translated WPML site.”

 Ready to get started but don’t have the WPML plugin yet?
-Download the plugin and check out the Getting Started Guide below.
+Download the plugin and check out the Getting Started Guide.